Lunar Surface: Where Waste Heat Becomes Feedstock

 Every lunar-base architecture hits the same fundamental constraint: ISRU needs a heat source whose cost doesn't break the program.

-In orbit, the answer to thermal management is to throw heat away as efficiently as possible, Centradiant's spinning-disk droplet radiator does that at 4.4 kg/kW(th), 6–8× lighter than conventional panel radiators.
-On the lunar polar surface the answer inverts.
+Everywhere else, waste heat is a liability you pay to throw away.
+On the lunar polar surface the logic inverts.
 Every kilowatt of GPU waste heat at ~90 °C, instead of being rejected to space at near-zero benefit, can drive water-ice extraction from polar regolith.
-The radiator that is the only sink in orbit becomes the last step in a cascade on the surface, after the heat has already done useful work.
+Heat that is pure cost elsewhere becomes the first useful step of a resource cascade.

 Why Lunar Now?